GoogleCloudPlatform/nodejs-docker/README.md

 By default, the `CMD` is set to `npm start`.
 You can change this by specifying your own [`CMD` or `ENTRYPOINT`](http://docs.docker.com/engine/reference/builder/#cmd).

+For a full example on deploying an application to Google Container Engine, see [this tutorial](https://cloud.google.com/nodejs/tutorials/bookshelf-on-container-engine).

 ## Installing a different Node.js version

 The image includes the `install_node` script that can be used to install a particular Node.js version.
 For example: